davidohana/kofiko-kotlin/README.md

 * You can implement `NameLookupProvider` to provide custom translation from class & field names to keys to look for in config sources.
   The provider is enabled by setting `KofikoSettings.nameLookup` to this instance.

+* You can implement `OverrideNotifier` to provide a custom action when a config option (field) is changed from its default value.

 ### Installation